renatocamara/tech-portfolio/README.md

 This initiative established a **scalable, cloud-based architecture for large-scale data processing**, reducing operational costs while enhancing data retrieval efficiency.
 The implementation improved **query performance**, **data lifecycle management**, and **scalability**, setting a new benchmark for enterprise-level data storage solutions.

 ---

-You can save this file as `README.md` and store it in your GitHub repository.
-Let me know if you need any modifications! 🚀